oscarbn14/portfolio/README.md

-# Oscar Batiz SQL Portfolio
+# Oscar Batiz Portfolio
-Hello this is my SQL Portfolio Projects.
+Hello this is my Python and SQL portfolio.